-Dixie iris grows in clumps, spread by rhizomes, or underground stems.
+Dixie iris grows in clumps, spreads by rhizomes, or underground stems.
 The plant is narrow, but those rhizomes help it form substantial clumps that can be fairly large.
 In winter, Dixie iris goes dormant.

 Dixie iris is part of what's called the Louisiana series of water-loving irises, and favorite habitats include swamps, marshes, wet prairies and the edges of ponds, lakes and streams.
 The United States Department of Agriculture's PLANTS database says it's found throughout the Southeast as far north as Missouri and Kentucky and as far west as Texas.

 Dixie iris is widely cultivated and used in landscaping, but it requires moist to wet soil (we've read where some solve the problem by planting it where their air conditioner drains).
 It also likes rich, organic soils that are on the acidic side and a site that is partially shaded.
 It can be grown from seed or by division.

 By the way, the rhizomes and root parts are poisonous, according to Cornell University.
 The species most affected: Cattle, pigs and humans.